3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: The weak spin-orbit coupling regime

 Exotic spin textures in spinor condensates have been extensively investigated \cite{zhou2003,zhang2009,stamper2012}.
-In our case, the 3D spin density distributions $\vec S(\vec r)$ exhibit a novel configuration with non-trivial Hopf invariants. $\vec S(\vec r)$ can be obtained from $\xi(r)$ through the 1st Hopf map defined as $\vec S (\vec r)=\frac{1}{2}\psi^\dagger_\alpha \vec\sigma_{\alpha\beta} \psi_\beta$, or in the quaternionic representation, \bea \frac{1}{2}\bar \xi k \xi= S_x i + S_y j + S_z k \eea where $\bar \xi =\xi_0 - \xi_1 i - \xi_2 j - \xi_3 k$ is the quaternionic conjugate of $\xi$.
-The homotopy group from $S^3$ to $S^2$ is $\pi_3(S^2)=Z$ characterized by the integer valued Hopf invariant.
+In our case, the 3D spin density distributions $\vec S(\vec r)$ exhibit a novel configuration with non-trivial Hopf invariants due to the non-trivial homotopy group $\pi_3(S^2)=Z$ \cite{wilczek1983,nakahara2003}. $\vec S(\vec r)$ can be obtained from $\xi(r)$ through the 1st Hopf map defined as $\vec S (\vec r)=\frac{1}{2}\psi^\dagger_\gamma \vec\sigma_{\gamma\beta} \psi_\delta$, or, in the quaternionic representation, \bea \frac{1}{2}\bar \xi k \xi= S_x i + S_y j + S_z k, \eea where $\bar \xi =\xi_0 - \xi_1 i - \xi_2 j - \xi_3 k$ is the quaternionic conjugate of $\xi$.
 The Hopf invariant of the 1st Hopf map is just 1 \cite{nakahara2003}.
-The real space concentric spheric shell $Sh_n$ maps to the quaternionic phase $S^3$, and the latter further maps to the $S^2$ Bloch sphere through the 1st Hopf map.
-The winding number of the first map is 1, and the Hopf invariant of the second map is also 1, thus the Hopf invariant of the $Sh_n$ to $S^2$ is 1.
+The real space concentric spherical shell $r_{n}<r<r_{n+1}$ maps to the quaternionic phase $S^3$, and the latter further maps to the $S^2$ Bloch sphere through the 1st Hopf map.
+The winding number of the first map is 1, and the Hopf invariant of the second map is also 1, thus the Hopf invariant of the shell $r_{n}<r<r_{n+1}$ to $S^2$ is 1.
 Rigorously speaking, the magnitude of $\vec S(\vec r)$ decays exponentially at $r\gg l_T$, and thus the total Hopf invariant is not well-defined in the open $R^3$ space.
 Again, if we truncate the system size at $l_T$, the Hopf invariant is approximately at the order of $\alpha$.

 Next we present numeric results for the spin textures associated with the condensation wavefunction Eq. \ref{eq:cond_1} as plotted in Fig. \ref{fig:spin}.
 Explicitly, $\vec S(\vec r)$ is expressed as \bea \left[